smallbasic/smallbasic.github.io/_build/reference/653-language-local.markdown

 Local variables no longer exist once the SUB or FUNC has returned.

-Use local varibales insides subs or functions to make sure, that global variables with the same names are not accidantially changed.
+Use local variables insides subs or functions to make sure, that global variables with the same names are not accidentally changed.

-### Example 1:
+### Example:

 ```
 A = 1   ' global variable